| |

 Demerara sugar is a partially refined sugar similar to sugar in the raw and Turbinado sugar, although they’re all slightly different.
 (If you’re curious, The Spruce has a good piece on buying and using different types of coarse cane sugars.)
 The golden brown color, caramel flavor, and larger sugar crystals make Demerara a lovely finishing touch for topping these simple strawberry muffins.

 I always keep a box or bag of Demerara sugar in my kitchen cabinet—it’s perfect for adding a “crunch” to muffins, hand pies, rolled cookies, or slice and bake shortbread.
-I also enjoy adding a spoonful to my coffee!
+I also enjoy adding it to my coffee.

 Strawberry muffin on a plate with two red berries